0xHamy/markdown-moment/README.md

 - [ ] add strict cookies & auth token that expires quickly after use
 - [ ] Create dashboard for users to show progress on all courses that you have started, your total points
 - [ ] Make the navbar responsive; burger icons don't work on small screens
+	- [ ] remove the sidebar from base.html and put it inside section.html
 - [ ] User profile must show total points, total completed modules, sections, exercises; it must also list all completed things like modules, sections, exercises along with points you earn for them and timestamp
 - [ ] When doing a section, the sidebar should only show chapters & sections for that module
 	- [ ] Each module can be done any time and they will have its own progress bar that will show on course review page